Exclusive: Airbus faces new jet delays at Hamburg plant - sources

-PARIS (Reuters) - For two years Airbus (AIR.PA) faced a shortage of engines and had to slow jet deliveries.
-Now engines are arriving fast - but snags at a Hamburg plant where Airbus assembles best-selling jets is having trouble absorbing them, industry sources said.
+PARIS (Reuters) - For two years Airbus faced a shortage of engines and had to slow jet deliveries.
+Now engines are arriving fast - but fresh snags mean a Hamburg plant that assembles best-selling jets is having trouble absorbing them, industry sources said.

 The internal snags have exacerbated delivery delays that leave Airbus with the challenge of delivering 76 single-aisle planes per month in the last quarter, according to consultants Flight Ascend, 9.6 percent more than its previous record.